data-fair/lib/README.md

 A tool to process json schemas and produce types, validation functions, etc.

+## @data-fair/lib-validation

+Functions related to the application of validation functions to data.

 ## @data-fair/lib-common-types

 Shared schemas and built type definitions, etc.